13588112254/littlefs/DESIGN.md

 Can we work around these limitations?

 Consider logging.
-It has either a `O(n²)` runtime or `O(n)` RAM cost.
+It has either a _O(n²)_ runtime or _O(n)_ RAM cost.
 We can't avoid these costs, _but_ if we put an upper bound on the size we can at least prevent the theoretical cost from becoming problem.
-This relies on the old computer science trick where you can reduce any algorithmic complexity to `O(1)` by simply bounding the input.
+This relies on the super secret computer science hack where you can pretend any algorithmic complexity is _O(1)_ by bounding the input.

 In the case of COW data structures, we can try twisting the definition a bit.
-Lets say that our COW structure doesn't copy after a single write, but instead copies after n writes.
+Lets say that our COW structure doesn't copy after a single write, but instead copies after _n_ writes.
 This doesn't change most COW properties (assuming you can write atomically!), but what it does do is prevent the upward motion of wear.
-This sort of copy-on-bounded-writes (CObW) still focuses wear, but at each level we divide the propogation of wear by n.
-With a sufficiently large n (> branching factor) wear propogation is no longer a problem.
+This sort of copy-on-bounded-writes (CObW) still focuses wear, but at each level we divide the propogation of wear by _n_.
+With a sufficiently large _n_ (> branching factor) wear propogation is no longer a problem.

-Do you see where this is going?
+See where this is going?
 Separate, logging and COW are imperfect solutions and have weaknesses that limit their usefulness.
 But if we merge the two they can mutually solve each other's limitations.

 This is the idea behind littlefs.
 At the sub-block level, littlefs is built out of small, two blocks logs that provide atomic updates to metadata anywhere